securitybunker/databunker/README.md

 ## Right to rectification/ Data Accuracy

-Your customer can log in to his personal account at Data Bunker and change his records, for example, **change his Name**.
+Your customer can sign in to his personal account at Databunker and change his records, for example, **change his name**.
-Databunker can fire a callback operation with customer's details when a customer action takes place.
+Databunker can fire a callback operation with customer's details when a customer operation takes place.

 ![Change profile](images/ui-profile-edit-and-save.png)

 ## Right to data portability

-Your customer can log in to his personal account at Data Bunker and view and **extract all his records stored at Data Bunker.**
+Your customer can sign in to his personal account at Databunker and view and **extract all his records stored at Databunker.**

 **NOTE**: You will need to provide your customers with a way to extract data from other internal databases.